HenrikBengtsson/port4me/README.md

 ## Tips and Tricks

-If you'd like to see which port number was generated, you can use `tee` to send the output to _both_ standard output (stdout), which is captured by the tool, and to the standard error (stderr), which can be read in the terminal.
+All **port4me** implementations output the identified port to standard output (stdout).
+This makes it easy to capture by standard shell methods, e.g. `port="$(port4me)"`.
+If you'd like to see which port number was generated, use `tee` to send the port also to the standard error (stderr), which can be seen in the terminal.
 For example,

 ```sh
 {alice}$ jupyter notebook --port "$(port4me --tool=jupyter | tee /dev/stderr)"